-- (1) As used in this section: - (2) A "patient" is a person who consults or is examined or interviewed by a physician or psychotherapist. - (3) A "physician" is an Indian medicine man or Indian doctor or other person authorized to practice medicine or the healing arts by any Indian tribe, or state, or nation, or reasonably believed by the patient so to be.
+- (a) As used in this section, the following definitions apply: - (1) A "patient" is a person who consults or is examined or interviewed by a physician or psychotherapist. - (2) A "physician" is an Indian medicine man or Indian doctor or other person authorized to practice medicine or the healing arts by any Indian tribe, or state, or nation, or reasonably believed by the patient so to be.

-(4) A "psychotherapist" is:
+(3) A "psychotherapist" is:

-- (a) An Indian medicine man or Indian doctor or other person authorized to practice medicine or the healing arts by any Indian tribe, or state, or nation, or reasonably believed by the patient so to be, while engaged in the diagnosis or treatment of a mental or emotional condition, including alcohol or drug addiction, or - (b) A person licensed or certified as a psychologist under the laws of any Indian tribe, or state, or nation, while similarly engaged. - (5) A communication is "confidential" if not intended to be disclosed to third persons, except persons present to further the interest of the patient in the consultation, examination, or interview, persons reasonably necessary for the transmission of the communication, or persons who are participating in the diagnosis and treatment under the direction of the physician or psychotherapist, including members of the patient's family.
+- A. An Indian medicine man or Indian doctor or other person authorized to practice medicine or the healing arts by any Indian tribe, or state, or nation, or reasonably believed by the patient so to be, while engaged in the diagnosis or treatment of a mental or emotional condition, including alcohol or drug addiction, or - B. A person licensed or certified as a psychologist under the laws of any Indian tribe, or state, or nation, while similarly engaged. - (4) A communication is "confidential" if not intended to be disclosed to third persons, except persons present to further the interest of the patient in the consultation, examination, or interview, persons reasonably necessary for the transmission of the communication, or persons who are participating in the diagnosis and treatment under the direction of the physician or psychotherapist, including members of the patient's family. - (b) A patient has a privilege to refuse to disclose and to prevent any other person from disclosing confidential communications made for the purpose of diagnosis or treatment of his physical, mental or emotional condition, including alcohol or drug addiction, among himself, his physician or psychotherapist, and persons who are participating in the diagnosis or treatment under the direction of the physician or psychotherapist, including members of the patient's family.